The grave of Millie Uzzell (1872-1928).

 - The cemetery generally known as Rountree (after Rountree Missionary Baptist Church, though Vick and Odd Fellows cemeteries are contiguous) began receiving burials of African-Americans around 1890.
 [UPDATE: Though it is accurate to say that this group of cemeteries is known collectively as “Rountree,” the cemetery I have been calling “Rountree” is correctly called the Vick cemetery.
 Corrections have been made throughout this post.
 See below.]

 - In 1913, Samuel Vick deeded the Vick cemetery to the city of Wilson, which commenced 80 years of neglect.
-(The ownership of the old Odd Fellows cemetery is unclear.)
+(Odd Fellows cemetery is still nominally owned by the Odd Fellows, but is essentially abandoned.)
 The city’s Cemetery Commission, which maintains (historically white) Maplewood and (historically black) Rest Haven cemeteries, has only a handful of records of Rountree or Vick burials, per response to my Public Records Law request.
 (Sam Vick himself, by the way, is buried here, but his grave is either unmarked or, more likely, the stone has been lost — as have those of a dozen other Vicks I would expect to have been interred here.)

 - The cemetery was active into the early 1960s, but abandoned soon after.
 There were public appeals for help with maintenance as early as 1967.